Interlocal Cooperation in Fire Services

 Port Angeles and Clallam County Fire District No. 2

-- Interlocal agreement for functional consolidation of volunteer fire fighter programs by and between Clallam Fire District No. 2 and Port Angeles, effective 1/2007
+- Interlocal agreement for functional consolidation of volunteer firefighter programs by and between Clallam Fire District No. 2 and Port Angeles, (2007)

 Snohomish County Fire District No. 1

-- Edmonds and Snohomish County Fire District No. 1
+- Interlocal Agreement for fire investigation services between Snohomish County and Snohomish County Fire District No. 1, (2015)

 East Jefferson Fire and Rescue and Port Townsend